 Late Assignments: Late submissions receive a 10% deduction for every day that they are turned in past the deadline up to (3) days.
 Submissions received after 3 days will receive a zero.
-I recognize that during the COVID-19 pandemic there is significant uncertainty and I plan to be as supportive and flexible as I can during this challenging semester.
-However, please notify me by e-mail as soon as possible if you do have an emergency or other extenuating circumstance regarding a particular assignment.
-You should generally still plan to do your assignments on time and not miss deadlines without valid excuses.
+Nonetheless, if there is an emergency or other valid excuse, please notify me and I will consider your individual circumstances.